Who Is This Credit Card Best For?

 The annual fee, for instance, can be much higher than what you can find with some of the better credit cards for bad credit on the market.
 On the flip side, the card’s 1% foreign transaction fee is lower than the typical 3% fee you see with other cards that charge one.

 The card also waives its cash advance fee for the first year, which isn’t common among other cards.
-(The fee is 5% with a minimum of $5 after the first year.)
+(The fee is either $5 or 5% of the amount of each transaction, whichever is greater).
 Even with no fee the first year, avoid taking out a cash advance; they’re very expensive.
 The Milestone Gold Mastercard also charges an overlimit fee of up to $40.
 Many cards don’t have such a charge, which occurs when your balance rises above your credit limit.